Holy Trinity Golf Classic

 HSA takes the opportunity to let our teachers know how much we appreciate them.
 During the week, room parents provide a breakfast for the teachers, and stock the Teachers’ Lounge with yummy drinks and snacks to last the rest of the school year.

-“A casual night of Q & A, raising dough for the HSA” – will be held in Holy Trinity’s McKenna Hall on Friday, January 30, 2015.
+“A casual night of Q & A, raising dough for the HSA” – is held in Holy Trinity’s McKenna Hall.
 Teams of 10 vie in a fun and friendly competition to the claim title of Trivia Night champions.
 If you don’t think you know a lot of trivia, no worries, Trivia Night “waitresses and waiters” are ready to sell hints to help your team get the correct answer.
-Of course, volunteers are needed to help sell tickets, serve delicious chili, or take “tips” for clues.
+Volunteers help sell tickets, serve delicious chili, or take “tips” for clues.

 Watch as the Faculty gets crushed, we mean, dominates the students in this perennial favorite.
 It is the highlight of March Madness.
 Proceeds go towards the Sports Program at HTS.
 6th grade parents coordinate selling tickets, setting up/cleaning up, and cheering for the kids over our beloved faculty.